 Zeke has been doing very well in their FYC.
 One Friday afternoon Zeke appears unexpectedly in the advisor’s office looking anxious.
 Zeke apologetically tells the advisor they must miss class on Monday because of a medical appointment.
 Zeke has been experiencing terrible recurrent migraines that have hampered their ability to study effectively not only in the FYC but in all their classes.
 The advisor has not noticed any slackening in Zeke’s performance in class, but listens attentively as Zeke tells their story.
 Zeke suffered from migraines in childhood, but because they seemed to abate as Zeke grew older they did not initially contact the disability office when they enrolled at Macalester.
 Now, however, the problem seems to be worsening.
 Two days ago Zeke called the disability office after hours and left a message that has not yet been returned.
 Zeke is not sure what else to do.
 The advisor praises Zeke for seeking both medical attention and academic support.
 The advisor asks how Zeke is feeling right now and dims the lights in the office when Zeke says they are feeling “mostly ok.”
 While Zeke is still in the office the advisor calls disability services and puts Zeke on the phone with a staff member who makes an appointment for Monday.
 Before class on Wednesday, the advisor inquires how things are going.
 It seems Zeke has received the support they need.
 Throughout the rest of the semester, the advisor periodically asks Zeke how things are going.

-in the department who spent a summer volunteering for a Boston non-profit that helped middle school students improve their reading and writing skills.
+Cassidy is a sophomore who has declared a major in English.
+She schedules a meeting with her advisor to discuss internship and/or job opportunities for the upcoming summer.
+At the meeting, the advisor asks Cassidy about her interests.
+Cassidy says that she’s passionate about teaching.
+In high school, she volunteered at an adult literacy program.
+It was hard work but she enjoyed it.
+She hopes to do something similar, but because of her financial situation, she needs to find a paid position—or at the very least, a position that offers free housing for the summer and a modest stipend.
+The advisor tells Cassidy that he knows a senior (Jing) in the department who spent a summer volunteering for a Boston non-profit that helped middle school students improve their reading and writing skills.
 Cassidy wants to learn more about this internship.
 The advisor tells Cassidy he will introduce her to Jing via email.
 He also provides Cassidy with a copy of the Internship Program Office’s handout that lists all the positions Macalester students have undertaken in the last year.
 Finally, the advisor asks Cassidy to schedule an appointment with the Career Development Center.
 The next time they meet, the advisor asks Cassidy how her summer internship/job search is going.
-Cassidy says Jing told her all about her paid summer working in Boston.
+Cassidy says Jing told her all about the paid summer working in Boston.
 Furthermore, Cassidy tells the advisor she has an upcoming meeting with a staff member of the CDC to talk about additional summer employment opportunities.

 Malik is a junior English major with a concentration in Creative Writing.
 Stephen is his advisor.
 Ever since Malik was a freshman, he has wanted to write a novel.
 He has taken many of his required courses for the major, including a number of advanced level courses in fiction writing.
 Malik has signed up for a Capstone class for his senior year, but he has recently come to his advisor to investigate the possibility of an Honors Project.
 Stephen first asks Malik why he might want to do an Honors project instead of the traditional capstone.
 Malik replies that his project is an ambitious one and could benefit from an entire year’s work instead of simply one semester.
 Stephen checks to make sure that Malik satisfies the basic GPA requirement of the school and within his major.
 Finally Malik and Stephen discuss why Stephan might be an ideal advisor as opposed to someone else in the department.
 Since Malik has worked with Stephen throughout his time at Macalester, and since Stephen has seen his growth from his early writing to his late work, Stephen decides to work with Malik on the project.
 He shows him where to find the department’s guidelines and agrees to read drafts of his proposal.